kcglab/satllazero/README.md

 The vision of the project is to enable any science class (in high school or university) to experience the "new space" at a fraction of the price of existing solutions.

+# Repository Structure
+The repo is structured as follows:
++ software: The flight software is divided into three sub-folders:
+  + SAT0_Ground: The ground station module written in Arduino.
+  + SAT0_Master: The satellite main computer module written in Arduino.
+  + SAT0_OBC: The on-board computer (OBC) module written in Python.
++ hardware: Contains the hardware schematics of the satellite.
++ MD: Contains MD files describing the satellite commands, beacons and bill of materials (BOM).
++ stl: Contains 3D sketches.
++ paper: Contains the JOSS submission paper.

+# Description
+The SATLLA-0 core flight system is an open-source flight software used by the SATLLA-2B satellite.
+The library was designed as a starting point for academic institutions or schools that want to build or experiment with a laboratory or functional nanosatellite.
+As mentioned earlier, the system is divided into three parts.
+The main library contains the satellite's flight software, written in Arduino.
+Arduino is a C/C++ based programming language that is open source and easy to learn.
+The main library developed for the Teensy 3.x/4.x microcontroller family, which is the main microprocessor unit (MPU) of the SATLLA-2B nanosatellite.
+However, the library can be compiled for other microcontrollers using the definitions available in the library.

+# Features
+The SATLLA-0 flight software platform contains the following main features:
++ A functional nanosatellites based on a Teansy microcontroller.
++ An onboard computer to handle research activities based on RaspberryPi.
++ A functional ground station based on ESP32 board.

 # Installation
 SATLLA-0 is written in Arduino, and can be installed via Arduino, Teensyduino or any other IDE supporting Arduino.

+## Supported Hardware
+A list of all the hardware required to assemble a functional nanosatellite is available [here](https://github.com/kcglab/satllazero/blob/main/MD/bom.MD).
+The following boards are being used in this repository:
++ SAT0_Ground: WiFi LoRa ESP32 from Heltec or TTGO.
++ SAT0_Master: Teensy 3.6/4.1 microcontroller.
++ SAT0_OBC: RPI-Zero or RPI-Zero-W.

 # For more info